Token endpoint - Amazon Cognito

 grant_type

 Must be authorization_code or refresh_token or client_credentials.
-You can request an access token for a custom scope from the token endpoint when, in the app client, the requested scope is enabled, you have configured a client secret, and you have allowed client_credentials grants.
+You can request an access token for a custom scope from the token endpoint under the following conditions:

 client_id

-The ID of an app client in your user pool.
-You must specify the same app client that authenticated your user.
+(Optional) The ID of an app client in your user pool.
+Specify the same app client that authenticated your user.

-Required if the client is public and does not have a secret, or with client_secret if you want to use client_secret_post authorization.
+You must provide this parameter if the client is public and does not have a secret, or with client_secret in client_secret_post authorization.

 client_secret